-Severe arthritis results in decreased mobility that can take a huge toll on your quality of life that may limit you to the amount and types of activities you can perform.
+Furthermore, severe arthritis can result in decreased mobility which takes a huge toll on your quality of life and limits the amount and types of activities you can perform.

-Because it’s a major surgery, TKR is performed when other, more conservative options like medication, injections, and physical therapy have failed to provide relief or when they aren’t an option.
+Given that a knee replacement is a major surgery, it is performed as a last resort when other, more conservative options like medication, injections, and physical therapy have failed to provide relief or aren’t an option.

 - precise fit and alignment of the new joint